shailiran/RayTracing/README.md

 # Ray Tracing

-This project was built as part of "Graphics basics and image processing" course in Tel-Aviv University.
+This project was built as part of **"Fundamentals of Computer Graphics, Vision and Image Processing"** course in Tel-Aviv University.

 ## :page_with_curl: General description
 This is an implementation of a basic ray tracer in Java.
 A ray tracer shoots rays from the observer's eye (the camera) through a screen and into a scene which contains